turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 Now you should see that our task is repeatedly visiting urls, this time a lot faster.
 And without opening a ton of browser windows in our face.

+### Step 8 -- Measuring Throughput

+Now that we've put together a decent script for simulating load against part of the application, let's checkout skylight and see how it's affecting the app.

+__Discussion: What to look for in Skylight__

+### Step 9 -- Your Turn -- Scripting More Blogger Interactions

+Now that you've had a tour through some basic scripting and load testing interactions, you're ready to script some more complicated interactions

+Return to the list of User Script ideas you drafted in Step 3.
+Now implement them as part of our load-testing task using capybara.
+At least one of these should involve some sort of data entry (creating a post, creating a comment, editing a post, etc)

+A few pointers to consider

+* As your script grows in complexity you'll want to use more abstractions to keep things organized.
+Classes and Methods are your friends.
+* Remember that the full array of capybara selectors and methods are available to you.
+Check the [Docs](https://github.com/jnicklas/capybara#the-dsl) if you get stuck.
+* Consider implementing randomness into your script.
+Can you define a set of standard actions/scripts and have each loop choose randomly among them?
+* As you go, refer back to Skylight to see how your new efforts are affecting the application